 Capacity Building Center for States (2018)

-Discusses recent research on child welfare workforce management, including worker recruitment and retention, professional development, and organizational culture and describes innovative programs that have implemented some of the suggestions discussed in the research.
-The brief also addresses considerations for innovative solutions related to workforce management in child welfare.
+Discusses recent research on worker recruitment and retention, professional development, and organizational culture and presents innovative solutions related to workforce management in child welfare.

 National Child Welfare Workforce Institute (2020)

-Examines how two different types of peer support—social-emotional support and operational support focused on task-related behaviors—are associated with child welfare worker retention.
-Both types of support are associated with improved views of the organizational climate, greater job satisfaction, and increased intent to stay.
+Examines how peer support at an organization is associated with improved views of the organizational climate, greater job satisfaction, and increased intent to stay.